-Amethyst, the gemstone believed by ancient Greeks and Romans to ward off the intoxicating powers of Bacchus, also was said to keep the wearer clear-headed and quick-witted.
-Throughout history, the gemstone has been associated with many myths, legends, religions, and numerous cultures.
-English regalia were even decorated with amethysts during the Middle Ages to symbolize royalty.
+Throughout history, amethyst has been associated with many myths, legends, religions, and numerous cultures.
+Ancient Greeks and Romans believed this gemstone could ward off the intoxicating powers of Bacchus and keep the wearer clear-headed and quick-witted.
+English regalia were decorated with amethysts during the Middle Ages to symbolize royalty.
 Amethyst jewelry has been found and dated as early as 2000 BC.

 Some historical accounts say that Saint Valentine had an amethyst ring carved with an image of Cupid.
 For those familiar with Old Testament history, amethyst was one of the twelve gemstones that represented the twelve tribes of Israel.